saleor/saleor-docs/docs/payment-gateways/razorpay.md

 > **Warning**
 >
-> Only the paisa (INR) currency is supported by Razorpay as of now.
+> Currently Razorpay only supports the paisa (INR) currency.